 - Generate seed data that matches my schema perfectly

-Real example: When I asked Claude to add view tracking to my blog posts, it queried my Firestore schema, understood the existing document structure, and generated code that seamlessly integrated with my current setup—including proper indexes and security rules.
+Real example: When I asked Claude to add view tracking to my blog posts, it queried my Firestore schema, understood the existing document structure, then generated code that fit right into my current setup.
+Proper indexes and security rules included.
 No manual explanation needed.

 Setup: